btr1975/pod-porter/docs/source/directions/map-structure.rst

 `````````````````````````````````````````````

 * This is the basic structure of a pod-porter map.
 This is what I expect most people will use.
   It is very similar to a HELM_ chart.
+It is a top level map with no sub maps.

 .. code-block:: bash